Each holiday season, several New Orleans hotels deck their lobbies with lush Christmas trees, decorative garland and twinkling holiday lights.

 Sheraton New Orleans

-Pastry chef Caitlin Cheramie created the gingerbread village along with her pastry team, Liz, Michelle, Joe, and Four.
-The crew used an abstract candy theme to adorn about 500 gingerbread bricks with windows, doors and other architectural details found on the historic buildings, with a Christmas-colored twist.
+Pastry chef Caitlin Cheramie created the gingerbread structure along with her pastry team.
+The crew used an abstract candy theme to adorn about 100 pounds of gingerbread with windows, doors and other architectural details found the buildings with a Christmas-colored twist.